jmaces/statstream/README.rst

-``statstream`` is released under the `MIT license <https://github.com/jmaces/statstream/blob/master/LICENSE>`_, its documentation lives at `Read the Docs <https://statstream.readthedocs.io/en/latest/>`_, the code on `GitHub <https://github.com/jmaces/statstream>`_, and the latest release can soon be found on PyPI.
+``statstream`` is released under the `MIT license <https://github.com/jmaces/statstream/blob/master/LICENSE>`_, its documentation lives at `Read the Docs <https://statstream.readthedocs.io/en/latest/>`_, the code on `GitHub <https://github.com/jmaces/statstream>`_, and the latest release can be found on `PyPI <https://pypi.org/project/statstream/>`_.
 It’s tested on Python 2.7 and 3.4+.

 If you'd like to contribute to ``statstream`` you're most welcome.